rhezab/smile/docs/principles.md

 [^forget]: This has happened.
 Once because a student didn't know they needed to call the save data function and another time because they forgot to do it.
 The fact that this happens is an indication that something is wrong in a way since there's no point to doing an experiment where you don't save the data so why should you even need to think about it?

-Another example is the [15 step process to deploy psiturk to the Heroku cloud](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html).
+Another example is the 15-step[ process to](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html) deploy psiTurk to the Heroku cloud](https://psiturk.readthedocs.io/en/latest/tutorials/heroku.html).

 ## Don't repeat yourself.